nk412/nk412.github.io/src/photoblog/greenland.md

 ::image:air.avif

 Polar air is some of the cleanest air in the world.
-There are no significant sources of smoke and no trees to produce pollen. we subconsciously judge distances based on how hazy they appear.
+There are no significant sources of smoke and no trees to produce pollen.
+We subconsciously judge distances based on how hazy they appear.
 Over here, miscalculations are common.
 Ask any skipper.
 That mountain is not close.